 Founder & CEO – Grocapitus and Multifamily University

-Neal Bawa is a technologist who is universally known as the Mad Scientist of Multifamily.
-He is one of the most in-demand speakers in commercial real estate, a data guru, a process freak, and an outsourcing expert.
+Neal Bawa is a technologist who is universally known in the real estate circles as the Mad Scientist of Multifamily.
+Besides being one of the most in-demand speakers in commercial real estate, Neal is a data guru, a process freak, and an outsourcing expert.
+Neal treats his $320+ million-dollar multifamily portfolio as an ongoing experiment in efficiency and optimization.

 Vice President – Grocapitus